Ejae: Beginning

+2016–2024: Songwriting and producing

-After graduating, Kim transitioned to songwriting and producing.
-She met Andrew Choi, who became her mentor.
-Kim's songwriting "passion crystallized in 2017 when she attended her first SM Entertainment songwriting camp".
-Her first big break came when she co-wrote the topline for "Psycho" for Red Velvet, which went on to be certified gold in the US.
+After graduating from college, Ejae switched to songwriting and producing.
+During this time, she was invited to sing on the soundtrack of a K-drama.
+While recording, she met a producer, Shinsadong Tiger.
+He then invited her to write a song in his studio.
+That song became "Hello", which was cut for Hani of EXID.
+She then met Andrew Choi, who became her mentor.
+Ejae's songwriting "passion crystallized in 2017 when she attended her first SM Entertainment songwriting camp".
+Her first big break came when she co-wrote the topline for "Psycho" for Red Velvet, which went on to top the US Billboard World Digital Songs chart.
 It led to more opportunities to work with SM Entertainment.
 In 2019, she was featured on the soundtrack of the K-drama Woman of 9.9 Billion.

-During the COVID-19 pandemic, Kim co-wrote "Drama" for Aespa.
+During the COVID-19 pandemic, Ejae co-wrote "Drama" for Aespa.
 She also helped co-produce the Girl Crush K-pop Vocals sample pack for producing K-pop songs.
 In 2022, she worked with Red Velvet again on the lead single "Birthday".

-In 2025, Kim signed with Prescription Songs, an independent music publisher.
+In 2025, Ejae signed with Prescription Songs, an independent music publisher founded by Dr. Luke.